Maintenance and Cure Attorney in Houston, TX

 Maintenance and cure benefits may be available until the injured seaman reaches maximum medical improvement, or in other words until you have recovered from your injury as much as is possible, even though you may never fully regain functions that you lost because of your accident.

 Maintenance refers to daily living expenses, such as food, housing, and essential utilities.
-If you are a seaman who has been injured in an oil rig accident, gas drilling accident, inland barge accident, crane vessel injury, or other accident working on a vessel, you may be able to receive this form of compensation that will help you meet necessary living expenses while you heal.
+If you are a seaman who has been injured in an oil rig accident off the Gulf Coast, gas drilling accident, inland barge accident, crane vessel injury, or other accident working on a vessel, you may be able to receive this form of compensation that will help you meet necessary living expenses while you heal.

 Cure refers to payments of medical costs associated with a seaman’s injury and subsequent recovery.
 This can include emergency care, hospital stays, surgeries, physical therapy, and more.
 If you have been afflicted by a disabling illness or other medical condition, or an injury sustained during the course of your work on a vessel, you may be able to receive cure benefits from your employer.